 Those bananas are just sitting there, on the counter, getting more spotted and speckled as the days go by.
-As usual, you bought a bunch, ate a few, and have several left and they’re a little past the point of packing them in tomorrow’s lunch.
+As usual, you bought a bunch, ate a few, and have several left and now they’re a little past the point of packing them in tomorrow’s lunch.
 But don’t worry, behind those freckled peels, there’s sweet gold.
-Those bananas are perfect for banana nut muffins!
+Those bananas are perfect for banana bread muffins!

 What are Banana Bread Muffins?

 We basically take the same recipe for banana bread and instead of making them into a loaf to slice, we place the batter in paper lined muffin tins and make the most delicious, moist muffins.
 Perfect for an on-the-go treat, a quick breakfast, or even as a dessert after a big meal.